wchliao/multi-task-image-classification/README.md

 Arguments:

  * `--setting`: (default: `0`)
-   * `0`: Standard CIFAR-10 experiment.
-Train a multiclass classifier to classify CIFAR-10 images.
+   * `0`: Train a standard task classifier.
-   * `1`: The training setting is the same as setting `0`, but instead of recording the multiclass classification accuracy, it records the binary classification accuracy for each class.
+   * `1`: Train a standard task classifier like setting `0`.
+However, instead of recording the standard task accuracy, accuracies of each single task are recorded.
-   * `2`: Single task experiment.
-Train a binary classifier to distinguish whether an image belongs to a certain class or not.
+   * `2`: Train a single task classifier for task *i*.
-   * `3`: Multi-task experiment.
-Train a multi-task model for each task.
-For each iteration, (uniform) randomly choose a task to train.
+   * `3`: Train a multi-task model, which contains a classifier for each task.
+For each iteration, randomly choose a task (in uniform distribution) to train.
-   * `4`: Same as `3`, but use a certain (biased) probability to choose tasks to train.
+   * `4`: Train a multi-task model, which contains a classifier for each task.
+For each iteration, randomly choose a task (in non-uniform distribution) to train.
-   * `5`: Multi-task experiment.
-Train a multi-task model for each task with a (uniformly) summed loss.
+   * `5`: Train a multi-task model, which contains a classifier for each task, with a unweighted summed loss.
+(Only applicable for CIFAR-10)
-   * `6`: Multi-task experiment.
-Train a multi-task model for each task with a certain (biased) summed loss.
+   * `6`: Train a multi-task model, which contains a classifier for each task, with a weighted summed loss.
+(Only applicable for CIFAR-10)
  * `--task`: Which class to distinguish (for setting `2`) (default: None)
+ * `--CIFAR10`: If it is assigned, CIFAR-10 dataset will be used.
+Otherwise, CIFAR-100 will be used.
  * `--save_path`: Path (directory) that model and history are saved. (default: `'.'`)
  * `--save_model`: A flag used to decide whether to save model or not.
  * `--save_history`: A flag used to decide whether to save training history or not.